richardeschloss/nuxt-vite/README.md

 > npm i
 > cd vite && npm i

-Alternatively you can just change the commited "postinstallx" script to "postinstall".
+Alternatively you can just change the committed "postinstallx" script to "postinstall".
 Then, it'll just be a single "npm i" run at the project root.

 B) Install deps via **yarn**: